Miss Puerto Rico's Outstanding Teen

-The Miss Puerto Rico's Outstanding Teen competition is a pageant that selects a representative for the country of Puerto Rico in the Miss America's Outstanding Teen pageant.
+The Miss Puerto Rico's Teen competition is the pageant that selects the representative for the country of Puerto Rico in the Miss America's Teen pageant.

-Tanysha Acevedo was crowned Miss Puerto Rico's Outstanding Teen in July 2015.
-She went and represented Puerto Rico at the Miss America's Outstanding Teen 2016 pageant.
+Natalie Scott Gonzalez of Dorado was crowned Miss Puerto Rico's Teen on May 3, 2026, at the Blanca Ballroom at Treasure Island Hotel & Villas in Cidra.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

+In January 2023, the official name of the pageant was changed from Miss Puerto Rico’s Outstanding Teen, to Miss Puerto Rico’s Teen, in accordance with the national pageant.

 Results summary

-The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement.
+The year in parentheses indicates the year of the Miss America's Teen competition the award/placement.